-When you upgrade to SCCM 1902, it makes sense to use latest version of Configuration Manager console to connect to the site.
+When you install the latest current branch update for Configuration Manager, a console upgrade is mandatory.
+Not just on the site server but also on all the devices installed with SCCM console.
 It is always recommended that you use the latest version of Configuration Manager console to connect to SCCM site.

-For instance, you upgrade your SCCM current branch to version 1902.
+For instance, you upgrade your SCCM current branch to version 2211.
 Now you want your IT team to install the latest version of console.
-But if you want to deploy SCCM console, where do you get the latest version of SCCM console setup ?.
-I will cover that in next section.
+The questions if where do you get the latest version of SCCM console setup?
+I will answer that in the next section, keep reading.